Linux Basics

 ls -al Lists the details of those files/directories.

-ls -R Lists ALL the contents...the files, the subdirectories, and all THEIR contents recursively (which means that keeps doing this through all the levels of subdirectories, until it has shown you everything).
+ls -R Lists ALL the contents...the files, the subdirectories, and all THEIR contents recursively (which means that it keeps doing this through all the levels of subdirectories, until it has shown you everything).
 This can take awhile if you're in a high-level directory.

 pwd Shows what directory you're currently in...aka the current directory.
 (If you're curious, "pwd" means "print working directory").